Yungblud (album)

 Yungblud is the third studio album by English musician Yungblud, released on 2 September 2022 by Locomotion and Geffen Records.
 The lead single for the album, "The Funeral", was released on 11 March 2022, followed by the second single, "Memories" with Willow, on 6 May 2022.

 Yungblud was announced on 17 May 2022, via an online livestream in which Yungblud received a ribcage tattoo.

+Critical reception

+Yungblud received generally positive reviews from music critics.
+At Metacritic, which assigns a normalised rating out of 100 to reviews from professional critics, the album has an average score of 69 out of 100, based on twelve reviews, indicating "generally favorable reviews".
+Aggregator AnyDecentMusic? gave it 6.6 out of 10, based on their assessment of the critical consensus.

 Commercial performance

 Yungblud debuted at number 1 on the UK Albums Chart with 22,825 units, becoming his second number one album in the country.
 In the US, the album debuted at number 45 on the Billboard 200 chart with 13,000 album-equivalent units.

 Track listing

 All tracks are produced by Chris Greatti and Yungblud, except where noted.